THE FRONT ROOM

 "When I recorded What in 1968 with the writer and producer of the song, H. B. Barnum, I had no idea that it was going to be sent to the UK and become a massive hit in the Northern Soul scene."
 (Room 8)

-"I’ve tried to retain that punk spirit in my approach to the music industry and having accepted that I’m very unlikely to get rich from music I’ve decided that all future releases will be free on MP3 and as cheap as possible on CD" (Room 11)
+"I’ve tried to retain that punk spirit in my approach to the music industry and having accepted that I’m very unlikely to get rich from music I’ve decided that all future releases will be free on MP3 and as cheap as possible (Room 11)

 Opera comes to The Nice Rooms: On 25th and 26th October 2013, Opera South East (OSE) presented Madame Butterfly at the White Rock Theatre in Hastings.
-Fraser Grant directed the production and here at The Nice Rooms reflects on the rehearsals leading up to and including the opening night.
+Fraser Grant directed the production and here at The Nice Rooms reflects on the rehearsals leading up to the opening night.
 (Room 12)

 Screen 1: Dreamland Margate (2014)